dougeby/IntuneDocs/intune/android-enroll.md

    c.
 Select **Launch Google to connect now** to open the Managed Google Play website.
 The website opens on a new tab in your browser.

    d. **Sign in to Google**<br>
-   On Google's sign-in page, enter the Google account that will be associated with all Android enterprise management tasks for this tenant.
+   On Google's sign in page, enter the Google account that will be associated with all Android enterprise management tasks for this tenant.
 This is the Google account that your company's IT admins share to manage and publish apps in the Google Play console.
 You can use an existing Google account or create a new one.
 The account you choose must not be associated with a G-Suite domain.

     > [!Note]
     > If you are using the Microsoft Edge browser, click **Sign-In** in the upper right corner to sign-in to your Google account.